YuukanOO/seelf/docs/contributing/docs.md

 # Documentation

 The documentation you're seeing right now is built using [Vitepress](https://vitepress.dev).
+If you find something to fix or want to improve it, feel free to submit a **pull request**!

 ## Useful commands